 The next best option for a non-toxic baking pan would be 100% stainless steel.
 However, a number of stainless steel baking pans have been dipped in an aluminum coating, which I am not too crazy about.

-However, you can always cover your stainless steel cookie sheets with parchment paper (we love these pre-cut 12×16 parchment paper sheets that fit our Stainless Steel Cookie Sheet perfectly!), which will help prevent aluminum and other toxins from leaching onto your food.
+However, you can always cover your stainless steel cookie sheets with unbleached parchment paper, which will help prevent aluminum and other toxins from leaching onto your food.

 A professional baker who is not as concerned about the healthfulness of his/ her cookies might tell you that the best bet for a cookie sheet is aluminum because it is such a great conductor of heat, but if you go with aluminum I would definitely cover it in parchment paper to prevent aluminum from leaching into your food.